Bruce Irvin says ‘words can’t explain’ how happy he is to be back in Seattle

 Coach Pete Carroll brought on Kerr to talk about Michael Jordan and his competitiveness in the wake of the highly-popular ESPN documentary “The Last Dance.’’

-Rattling off past Carroll guests such as Snoop Dogg, Drake and NBA great Bill Russell, Irvin said “that’s what Pete do.’’
+Rattling off past Carroll guests such as Snoop Dogg, Drake and NBA great Bill Russell, Irvin said, “That’s what Pete do.’’

 Just like old times Irvin wasn’t sure he’d get a chance to experience again.